-Follow these tips so you can be a more efficient and profitable landlord.
+Follow these tips so you can be a more efficient and profitable landlord:

-How do you make an educated decision when setting your rent price?
-Study the rental market.
-Do a quick search of other units on the market and how they're priced.
+- Study the rental market: Do a quick search of other units on the market and how they're priced.
 Only compare your price to the price of units in your neighborhood since location is one of the biggest drivers of rent prices.
 Compare units that provide similar value, like how updated the units are and if they provide similar amenities.

 Your rental agreement is your guide to how your rental property will be lived in and managed.
 It's your opportunity to set rules.
 A common landlord mistake is not modifying the rental agreement to reflect your own rules.

 Late fees are the most important rule to follow.
-They are designed to motivate your tenants to pay rent on time.
+They’re designed to motivate your tenants to pay rent on time.
 Tenants are more likely to forget to pay rent if there's no retribution for forgetting.
-To avoid this mistake, be firm about your late fee rule.
+Be firm about your late fee rule.

-These three common landlord mistakes could have a huge impact on your ability to be an effective, profitable landlord.
+These common landlord mistakes could have a huge impact on your ability to be an effective, profitable landlord.
 Thankfully, they can easily be avoided.
 The steps outlined throughout this article can help set you up for success.